krusynth/billhunt.dev/_posts/2020-11-09-welcome-home.md

 from someone who stuck around for the hard parts over the last 4 years.

+{:.featured}
+Update February 6th, 2021: This little post has gotten way more attention than I ever could have expected!
+If you'd like to show everyone that you also want to **Move Carefully and Fix Things**, I'd like to send you a sticker **for free**!
+[Here's how to get yours!](/move-carefully/)

 This post originally appeared as [a thread on my Twitter account](https://twitter.com/krusynth/status/1325804228426805248).
 I've reposted it here for posterity with additional context.
 This was